bootdotdev/blog/content/clean-code/code-comments.md

 }
 ```

-When another developer decides to use this function, they expect that commas will be replaced by colons.
-As this code clearly shows, however, the commas will be replaced by _spaces_.
-Because of the incorrect comment, a reader may take the comment at its word and introduce a bug, they may "fix" the comment and leave an existing bug, or they may "fix" the code and introduce a new bug.
-The point is, a bug is very likely to be produced if the reader isn't careful.
+When another developer decides to use this function, they expect that commas will be replaced by *colons*.
+As this code clearly shows, however, the commas will be replaced by *spaces*.
+Because of the incorrect comment, it is likely that a reader will take any of the following actions:

+* Assume the comment describes the expected behavior and potentially introduce a new bug
+* Assume the code describes the expected behavior and potentially leave an existing bug
+* Assume the comment describes what the code actually does, and use the function in new places, introducing more bugs.

-The solution would be to give the function a [more descriptive name](/clean-code/naming-variables/) and delete the comment entirely.
+The best solution with a small function like this would probably be to give the function a [more descriptive name](/clean-code/naming-variables) and delete the comment entirely.

 ```go
 func replaceCommasWithSpaces(s string) string {